Skip to main contentArrow Right

 Fig: Creating new permission

-Next, you need to create a role and assign this permission to it.
-Select the Roles tab and click the + Role button to create a new role in the Add Role modal.
-Provide “admin” as the name of the role, use “Can perform admin functions” as the description, and assign the Admin Dashboard Access permission:
+Next, switch to the Roles tab and click + Role to create a new one.
+Name it admin, use “Can perform admin functions” as the description, and assign the Admin Dashboard Access permission.

 Fig: Creating a new role